 Gavin and Carrot's fight with Wolfgang.
 Much is made of the fact that Carrot fights "by the rules"; but when Gavin jumps in, he's trying to fight fair, too.
 Which Gaspode notes before he jumps in to help.

-Speaking of the Scone's protective mechanisms, the first part with the water-locks and boat could be Fridge Brilliance on the dwarfs' part.
+Regarding the Scone's protective mechanism, the first part with the water-locks and boat could be Fridge Brilliance on the dwarfs' part.
 At first glance, it just sounds like another way of operating an elevator, but when you consider that vampires in Discworld (barring serious self-help training in the style of the de Magpyrs) have an aversion to crossing running water, you realize that it's not necessarily set up that way to keep out dwarf thieves.